trustworktech/create-react-ssr-app/README.md

 **🚀 Fast**: Fast to start and fast to develop.
 No tedious configuration.
 Just run one command and start developing features.

-**👌 Convenient**: Stay up to date with latest tools and libraries (React, React Native, Webpack, ESLint, etc) without the developer overhead.
+**👌 Convenient**: Stay up to date with latest tools and libraries (React, React Native, Webpack, ESLint, etc).

 **🔓 Flexible**: No lock in.
 Use as much or as little of the React Starter toolset to serve your needs and eject at any time.